 Millions of girls around the world are in similar or worse situations.
 They are trafficked, exploited, and affected by harmful cultural practices, missing out on education, economic opportunities, and life-giving relationships.

-Join us as we pray for women and girls everywhere that they may live the abundant life God intends for them.
+Although we specifically pray for women on International Women’s Day (March 8) and pray for girls on International Day of the Girl Child (Oct.
+11), they deserve our prayers every day of the year.
+Join us as we pray for women and girls everywhere that they may live the abundant lives God intends for them.

 Pray for the safety of unborn and infant girls.